 - Hybrid Cloud: The hybrid cloud model combines private clouds with public clouds so companies can get the best of both worlds.
 In a hybrid cloud, data can migrate between private and public clouds for more adaptability.
 For example, you can utilize the public cloud for less-confidential communications while using the private cloud for highly-classified files like business reports.

 Tips for Securing Your Cloud

 Yes, your files, information, and data are more secure in the cloud than your hard drive, but using cloud services means your data is eventually in the hands of a third party.
 Access to information and files requires – sometimes multiple levels of – authentication.
 If you’re willing to save data on the cloud, follow these best practices to keep your data secure:

 - Use strong passwords and 2 Factor Authentication (2FA): Always use different passwords when storing your data on the cloud and secure your login with two-factor authentication.

 - Backup your files in various accounts: Never put all your files and data in one account.
 Always back up all the files in different cloud accounts.

 - Practice clever browsing: If you’re using the cloud on a local or public computer, be sure to log out and never save passwords to the browser.

-- Use encryption services: For more comprehensive privacy, always go for cloud storage that allows encryption of data.
+- Use encryption services: For more comprehensive privacy, always go for cloud storage that allows data encryption.
 This adds a layer of security as the data or files will have to be decrypted to obtain access.
 This arrangement secures the data even from cloud providers.